← Back to projects

 Investigators already had alerting elsewhere and only came to Smartnumbers to check for intelligence; our feed sat largely unused, even though daily logins stayed steady.

 Digging into support tickets and user calls gave a consistent message: the default alerts were too noisy, duplicating signals investigators had already filtered elsewhere.
-I worked with the PM to pivot from "here's your alert feed" to "here's your configured queue", designing the configurable condition layer and exposing controls so users shaped what landed in front of them.
+I worked with the Product Manager to pivot from "here's your alert feed" to "here's your configured queue", designing the configurable condition layer and exposing controls so users shaped what landed in front of them.
 That shift moved the product from occasional passive use to a daily active workflow.

 The Pivot: from "here's your alert feed" to "here's your configured queue."
 That shift moved the product from occasional use to a daily active workflow.